 Google Search Console helps website owners optimize their pages by providing important resources such as: Search analytics accounts, which show how your website appears in Google search results, how many impressions and clicks came from those results, and also which queries prompted the results.

 You might even compare data to observe how your search results fare between mobile and desktop users, U.S. and UK traffic, etc.

 Previously called Google Webmaster Tools, Google’s search Console instrument was re-branded to become more inclusive of “everybody who cares about search,” including business owners, SEO specialists, entrepreneurs, developers, designers, program developers and more.

 The platform helps you ensure that your site or Android app is Google-friendly and shows up in search engine results.

 This video tutorial from the amazing company Ezoic is very very insightful.
-Watch it fully to understand how to transform your business or website in 2020 using this Google search console.
+Watch it fully to understand how to transform your business or website using this Google search console.

 Best Analytics Tool #3: SEMrush